top of page

 Note: The AG is part of the governor’s administration, so they may not be entirely independent — but complaints still go on record.

-1. HawaiÊ»i State Ethics Commission (Why: If the overreach involves conflicts of interest, misuse of position, or ethics violations, the Commission can investigate.)
+4. Email the Notice to the HawaiÊ»i State Ethics Commission here: info.ethics@hawaii.gov If the overreach involves conflicts of interest, misuse of position, or ethics violations, the Commission can investigate.

 Please Share This Page!